Red-hot Cajuns women hoping to keep momentum rolling against familiar foe

 In Jonesboro, UL didn’t substitute much, riding the experienced players down the stretch in both games primarily for defensive purposes.

-Much of the scoring help is on the bench, but it may require utilizing the 2-3 zone that’s recently surfaced in a few games.
+Much of the scoring help is on the bench, but it may require using the 2-3 zone that’s recently surfaced in a few games.

 “They can (get back),” Brodhead said of such offensive-minded subs Destiny McAfee and Makayia Hallmon.
 “It’s just a matter of in defensive transition, you don’t have a specific man.
 You’re kind of scrambling.
 That’s some of the things we struggle with the newcomers.
 They’ll say, ‘I had my man,’ but their man’s on the opposite side of the court.